PriyankaSelvan/edgex-py/README.md

-# PyedgeX
+# edgex-py
-Python API for EdgeX Foundry
+The Python interface to the edgex foundry.